-Discover recently phased out its well-known Discover More credit card.
-This included the Discover More card for students, which is a card that I liked.
+Discover recently phased out its well-known Discover More credit card, which included the Discover More card for students.
 It was replaced by the Discover it for Students credit card.

 And you know what?
 This card is a much better deal for you.
 The terms and conditions are very similar, but the rewards have improved quite a bit.
 I’ll get to that in a moment.

 One reason I’ve always liked Discover is because they offer excellent customer service.
 I think that’s very important when you’re young and have little experience with credit.
 I also like the Discover Student Center.
 It’s a great resource for students and their parents.

 None of us are born knowing how credit cards work.
 It’s way too easy to start carrying a balance when you need so many things for school.
 So spend some time on the student center and get a good understanding of how it all works.
 And, of course, you can ask me questions any time at all!

 Okay, let’s get to the nitty-gritty details.
 We’ll start with the much-improved rewards program.